Apple Refuses To Enable iPhone Emergency Settings that Could Save Countless Lives

 Basically, what happens is E911 embeds the location information in the control plane when you make a call, so it's the responsibility of the carriers and everyone to forward the data onwards to the emergency center.

 AML is completely data and user plane.
 Basically, if you make an emergency call, your phone turns on GPS and location services (WiFi or other high-precision source).
-It also turns on data services (even if you have data roaming OFF, or do not have a data plan), and perf
+It also turns on data services (even if you have data roaming OFF, or do not have a data plan), and performs an NTP request to get the current date and time.
+It then takes that information and sends an SMS to emergency services.

+E911 requires whole stack integration - mostly to get GPS data to the cellular modem so it can forward it on transparently to the user.
+AML is completely high level OS based - if you make an emergency call, the OS turns on cellular data and wifi, makes contact with NTP servers to set the local clock, then sends off an SMS.

+Basically it's done because in Europe, E911 would be hard to implement because it requires upgrading the entire infrastructure to support it, while AML requires no upgrades since it uses existing infrastructure.

 Exactly.